 You’ll find attractive walls designed by fresco work.
 The walls are made up of Nanak shahi bricks.
 This pull was a huge shopping center during that era.
 But after the partition the war memorial has also been made to pay respect to the martyrs who lost their lives.
 Besides this place, you can visit a shiv mandir, a mosque, Baradari (resident place of maharaja) and a Sarovar.
 This place is located 35 km away from Amritsar but is worth a visit.

 Want to book your visit in Amritsar?

 Planning to visit Amritsar?
 Well!
 BYO (book your own) is always ready to serve our clients.
 Contact BYO to book cab service and budget hotels in Amritsar at inexpensive and affordable prices.
 That’s all!
-We hope you have a memorable and unforgettable experience while roaming around the best historical places to visit in Amritsar for tourists that are highly recommended in the blog.
+We hope you have a memorable and unforgettable experience while roaming around the top historical places to visit in Amritsar that are highly recommended in the blog.